By John Madera

 Yes, these fictions are dark, but they are also made up of luminous prose.
 Here’s just one cherry-picked example (from “Gardener of the Heart”):

 Now I saw the church spires above the sea of trees, then one by one the charming clapboard houses of our childhood, and above all that mortuary roof, gun-barrel gray against the jay-blue sky.
 There were the glorious smells of leaves burning; a garden of dying asters whose yellow centers were catafalques for exhausted wasps in their final throes; the blood-red cardinal acrobating about in his holly bush.

-Morrow is clearly a master of the American Gothic, evoking Flannery O’Connor’s explorative intertwinings of violence and justice and grace, John Hawkes’s nightmarish visions, and Edgar Allan Poe and H. P. Lovecraft’s irrepressible casts of outcasts, misfits, and lunatics.
+Bradford Morrow is clearly a master of the American Gothic, his fictions evoking Flannery O’Connor’s explorative intertwinings of violence and justice and grace, John Hawkes’s nightmarish visions, and Edgar Allan Poe and H. P. Lovecraft’s irrepressible casts of outcasts, misfits, and lunatics.